 → Identify a natural or cultural object, an environment, or a situation that represents your research topic or parts of it.

-→ Deconstruct this and identify 12 related colors/shades.
+→ Deconstruct it and identify 12 related colors/shades.
 All analog and digital processes are allowed.

 → Give a name to each individual color.
 Everything BUT the name of the color is allowed.

-→ Arrange the 12 colors and their names/caption as a micro-archive on a letter size canvas.
+→ Arrange the 12 colors and their names/caption as a “micro-archive” on a letter size canvas/document.
 Don’t add your name or your research topic to it.

 → Export as PDF and upload to our google drive, week 8, folder: Archive ⇄ Color.

-→ Use the feedback from this week’s class to revise your archive prototype.
+→ Use the experience/feedback from this and last week’s class to revise your archive prototype.
 Pay attention to color.
-Come up with 5 records including a caption for each.
+Develop a prototype with 5 records—each should have a caption.

 “Trying To Remember the Color of the Sky on That September Morning”.
 Spencer Finch